sourcegraph/handbook/content/engineering/search/index.md

 **On the last Friday of an iteration:**

 - Teammates add the themes they're planning to work on, and the desired outcomes, to the [iteration log](./iteration_log.md).
-- Teammates add relevant GitHub issues or cards to the **Planned** column of the [Search iterations GitHub project](https://github.com/orgs/sourcegraph/projects/93).
 - Teammates add any topics they would like to discuss during the retrospective to the [Search team retrospectives](https://docs.google.com/document/d/1YyPhH-OVrFddLhlerlfrqmnqe633I09wp9D9mSI4Za8/edit) document.

 **On the first Monday of an iteration:**